 Personal Protective Equipment (PPE) includes all clothing and work accessories designed to protect employees from workplace hazards.
 Protective equipment should not replace engineering, administrative, or procedural controls for safety - it should be used in conjunction with these controls.
-Employees must wear protective equipment as required and when instructed by a supervisor.
+Employees must wear protective equipment as required and when instructed by a supervisor or faculty member.

 IMPORTANT: Personal protective equipment is used to prevent exposure or contamination.
 PPE should always be removed before coming in contact with other individuals or before going in or near elevators, break rooms, classrooms, bathrooms, etc.

-UCCS has established minimum PPE requirements for laboratory type spaces (including chemistry, biology, engineering, physics, health sciences, nursing, clinical and fine arts).
-In addition, there are task specific requirements that apply regardless of the space you are in while performing these tasks.
+UCCS has developed task specific PPE requirements that apply regardless of the space you are in while performing these tasks.
+In addition, UCCS has established minimum PPE requirements for laboratory type spaces (including chemistry, biology, engineering, physics, health sciences, nursing, clinical and fine arts).

 Principal Investigators (PIs) or laboratory supervisors are required to assess the hazards based on the procedures performed in the laboratory and the controls in use.
 The PI or laboratory supervisor should determine if additional PPE or specific PPE beyond the minimum is required.
 Required PPE should be detailed as a laboratory-wide requirement (e.g., lab coats) or in Standard Operating Procedures for specific laboratory procedure(s).
 PPE for some types of hazards are shown in the following table.